gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
+- Lift container
+- Drop container - placement
+- what happens with lifted object on disconnect?
+What happens if player dies?
+- character update while lifting.
 - REFACTOR: optimize GetVisibleObjects calculation to take less time.
 Move player vision area top and left.
 Calculate GetVisibleObjects only on the difference between rectangles, not each time the whole new rectangle. https://en.wikibooks.org/wiki/Algorithm_Implementation/Geometry/Rectangle_difference
 - send visible objects updates once per 500ms and check performance
 - add baby dragons and raising them